sb0321/FlyingShot-RL/README.md

 # FlyingShot-RL
-this is a project to make and evaluate a game named FlyingShot
+This is a project to make and evaluate a game named FlyingShot

+Requirements:

+  tensorflow-gpu=1.15.0
+  pygame=1.9.6
+  numpy
+  matplotlib
+  openCV